-This process, now known more familiarly as “Bertillonage,” was essentially a system that dissasembled the visual forms of the human body into small pieces so that the police could individuate, and thus identify, a single human body out of thousands, even millions.
+This process, now known more familiarly as “Bertillonnage,” was essentially a system that disassembled the visual forms of the human body into small pieces so that the police could individuate, and thus identify, a single human body out of thousands, even millions.
 Each Bertillon card—one per human being—contained information about a series of eleven physical measurements taken from the body, along with photographs and a coded description of the visible attributes of the human form to create a summary, a hash, a digest, a decomposition of the human body into numbers, letters, codes and sparse images.

-Although initially implemented at the Prefecture of Police in Paris, Bertillonage spread to the United States in the late 1880s, when R.W.
+Although initially implemented at the Prefecture of Police in Paris, Bertillonnage spread to the United States in the late 1880s, when R.W.
 McClaughry, then the Warden of the Illinois State Penitentiary at Joliet, introduced Bertillon’s Signaletic Instructions Including the Theory and Practice of Anthropometrical Identification to American prison administrators.
 The system then spread to a number of prisons in the U.S., including significantly, Leavenworth, the first Federal Penitentiary.

 Before the age of digital machines, before the rampant quantization and normalization of the physical world were taken in stride, this practice of dissolving the body into numbers, still images and letters was novel, unknown.
-Decomposing Bodies seeks to defamiliarize this process of breaking down and defining what we see into quantized digests, by collecting, analyzing, digitizing and re-presenting the data created by the process of Bertillonage, specifically as practiced in the United States.
+Decomposing Bodies seeks to defamiliarize this process of breaking down and defining what we see into quantized digests, by collecting, analyzing, digitizing and re-presenting the data created by the process of Bertillonnage, specifically as practiced in the United States.
 Consequently, the project also represents a thorough examination of the historical information management principles that lay behind Bertillon’s innovative approach to decomposing bodies into a series of numerical and visual components.